Fikile Mbalula Confirms ANC’s Step-In Policy for Malusi Gigaba After Court Appearance

 GAUTENG — The African National Congress (ANC) secretary-general, Fikile Mbalula, said that the step-aside policy applies to former Minister of Home Affairs Malusi Gigaba.
 This was after Gigaba appeared in court on 18 November 2025.

 According to IOL, Mbalula spoke during a post-National Executive Committee meeting at Luthuli House on the same day that Gigaba appeared in court.
 He said that Gigaba will have to step aside and do that voluntarily.
-Mbaluola also said that he has not yet received a report from Gigaba about the corruption allegations against him.
+Mbalula also said that he has not yet received a report from Gigaba about the corruption allegations against him.

 Read also